 Mushrooms: We use fresh baby bella mushrooms as the key ingredient for this recipe.
 We prefer to get whole fresh mushrooms and slice them ourselves because they're easier to wash off when they're whole.

 Substitutions: Cremini or white button mushrooms can be used, as they are similar in size and shape to baby bells mushrooms.
 You can try other fresh mushrooms if you'd like, but we haven't tested any others.
-You can also use canned mushrooms instead of fresh.
+You can also use canned mushrooms instead of fresh ones.

 White Onion: We use a white onion because it's a bit sweeter than the other onion varieties.